Earnest Elmo Calkins: Forms own agency

 Calkins stayed with Bates through 1902, when creative differences motivated him to go out on his own.
-He joined with Ralph Holden, who was in charge of new accounts at Bates, to found the advertising agency "Calkins and Holden".
+He joined with Ralph Holden, who was in charge of new accounts at Bates, to found the advertising agency "Calkins & Holden".
 They opened the agency with a capital investment of $USD2000 (or about $ in today's dollars).
 Holden brought in the clients and Calkins developed the ads.
 Calkins' agency pioneered the use of artwork in advertising.

 In 1905, he wrote what is considered the first textbook about contemporary advertising, Modern Advertising.
-In 1908, George P. Rowell asked him to write a column for the same periodical he had gleaned ideas from some years before, Printers Ink.
+In 1908, George P. Rowell asked him to write a column for the same periodical he had gleaned ideas from some years before, Printers' Ink.
 He used it to assail "the hard-faced, mechanical, lifeless dummies that appear in magazine pages and upon posters."
 He said ad agencies should hire illustrators like James Montgomery Flagg and Edward Penfield, who created editorial content for periodicals.

 After visiting Europe, he became an advocate for Modernism which he thought "offered the opportunity of expressing the inexpressible, of suggesting not so much a motor car as speed, not so much a gown as style, not so much a compact but beauty."